lalyos/register/README.md

-This is VIP cli tool to manage docker image tag management.
+This is a cli tool to manage docker image tag management.
 Lets automate the to replace point-and-click workflow on https://hub.docker.com